WordPress/gutenberg/docs/getting-started/fundamentals/block-json.md

 ## Enable UI settings panels for the block with `supports`

+A lot of blocks, including core blocks, offer similar customization option, whether that is to change the background color, text color, or to add padding customization options.

+To avoid duplicating the same logic over and over in your blocks and to align the behavior of your block with core blocks, you can make use of the different `supports` properties.

-The [`supports`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#supports) property allows a block to declare support for certain features, enabling users to customize specific settings (like colors or margins) from the Settings Sidebar.
+The [`supports`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#supports) property in `block.json` allows a block to declare support for certain features, enabling users to customize specific settings (like colors or margins) from the Settings Sidebar.

 _Example: Supports as defined in block.json_